 Dry eyes are an inconvenience.
-But did you know they can also affect your eye health?
+But did you know they can also affect your ocular surface and overall eye health?

-Punctal plugs are tiny plugs – about the size of a grain of rice – that are inserted into the tear ducts of the eyelid to prevent tears from draining out of the eyes.
-The plugs force the liquid from tears to remain in the eyes, increasing the natural tear film and lubricating the cornea of the eye.
+Punctal plugs are tiny plugs inserted into the tear ducts of the eyelid.
+They prevent tears from draining out of the eyes.
+This increases the natural tear film and lubricates the eye’s cornea.

 Punctal plugs are also called: